auburn-comp-math/math-5650-6650.homework/README.md

 **The files are provided in this starter kit.
 You should implement the algorithms in the corresponding files.
 Please read the following assignments carefully.**

 # :round_pushpin: Backtracking Line Search
-In this part, you will write a program to solve some test problems using the heavy ball method with backtracking line search.
+In this part, you will write a program to solve some test problems using the heavy ball method with the backtracking line search.

 - :heavy_check_mark: Guideline